51 of the Most Colorful Wolves and Other Wild Dogs in the World

 The Indian wolf has a more slender appearance than many gray wolf subspecies, largely because it lives in warmer areas where it does not need a winter coat.
 Unfortunately, it is one of the most endangered subspecies of the gray wolf in the world.
 Humans pose a significant threat to this wolf’s numbers, as it tends to prey on livestock if it cannot find wild animals to hunt.

-Nature’s Most Colorful Wolves and Other Wild Dogs
+Nature’s Brightly Colored Wolves and Other Wild Dogs